 Note: If you are using a certificate that is part of a chain of certificates, each part of the chain is signed during the validation process.
+You can upload active and pending certificates and private keys saved in PEM format on a flash drive.

-► A CSR is not required in either scenario below:
+A CSR is not required in either scenario below: